 It seems Costco set up this offer to bring in new customers or to bring back customers Costco may have recently lost.
 So, it’s not for everyone.

 The fine print tells us that you may not participate if you are a current member looking to renew or if your membership expired after Feb.
 1, 2018.
 In other words, it’s not looking for renewals or slightly late renewals – it wants people who may be on the fence about a membership.

 However, if you have never had a Costco membership and have contemplated taking the plunge, or if you let your membership run out more than four months ago and were thinking about jumping back in, this deal could be for you.

-Neither Groupon nor LivingSocial list an expiration date for this deal — they only say there’s “Limited Time Remaining” — so we suggest jumping on it sooner rather than later.
+Neither Groupon nor LivingSocial lists an expiration date for this deal — but the promotional value expires Sept.
+29, 2018 — so we suggest jumping on it sooner rather than later.

 Tyler Omoth is a senior writer at The Penny Hoarder who loves soaking up the sun and finding creative ways to help others.
 Catch him on Twitter at @Tyomoth.